Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Mathematical Background

-Suppose $\mu(z)$ is a measurable complex-valued function defined in a domain $U\subseteq \mathbb{C}$ for which $\| \mu \|_{\infty}<1$, we have the following existence theorem. \begin{theorem} (\textbf{Measurable Riemann Mapping Theorem}) For any function $\mu : U \to \mathbb{C}$ on with bounded essential supremum norm $\|\mu\|_\infty < 1$, there is a quasiconformal map $\phi$ on $\overline{U}$ satisfying the Beltrami equation $\phi_{\overline{z}} = \mu \phi_z$ for almost all $z \in U$.
+Suppose $\mu(z)$ is a measurable complex-valued function defined in a domain $\mathcal{U}\subseteq \mathbb{C}$ for which $\| \mu \|_{\infty}<1$, we have the following existence theorem. \begin{theorem} (\textbf{Measurable Riemann Mapping Theorem}) For any function $\mu : \mathcal{U} \to \mathbb{C}$ on with bounded essential supremum norm $\|\mu\|_\infty < 1$, there is a quasiconformal map $\phi$ on $\overline{\mathcal{U}}$ satisfying the Beltrami equation $\phi_{\bar{z}} = \mu \phi_z$ for almost all $z \in \mathcal{U}$.
 Moreover, $\phi$ is unique up to post-composition with conformal isomorphisms and $\phi$ depends holomorphically on $\mu$. \end{theorem}

-When comes to discretization, it is a natural manner to ask whether there is a numerical method to compute the quasiconformal mapping given the BCs.
-The answer is yes, thanks to the Least Squares Quasiconformal Energy.
+When comes to discretization, it is a natural manner to ask whether there is a numerical method to compute the quasiconformal mapping given the BC.
+The answer is yes, thanks to the Least-squares Quasiconformal Energy.